gestylinaga/gestywiki/docs/Linux.md

     + **Endless** options in "ricing" your desktop

 ## " Ricing "
-> "Ricing" refers to customizing the visual aspects ofyour desktop.
+> "Ricing" refers to customizing the cosmetic aspects of your desktop.
 Things like fonts,
 > terminal colors, wallpapers, window behavior, preferred programs/apps and overall
-> user-experience can all be fully customized and therefore "riced"
+> user-experience can all be fully customized in Linux and therefore "riced".

 * Full Desktop Environments -- come with a status bar/menu system/preinstalled apps
     - GNOME